bleaktwig/yuadrem-wiki/docs/kins/hume.md

 # Humes
 [Et](../religions/tanethism_pantheon.md#et) created humes to aid the oric god in the War of Spring<!-- TODO.
 Link. -->.
 Despite this, many opposed the conflict, or felt indifferent to it.
-They fled the company of their god-tree, for which they were cursed with feathers.
+They fled the company of their god-tree, for which they were cursed with monochromacy.
 These humes came to be known as irds, and their dispersion as the Ird Diasporas<!-- TODO.
 Link. -->.
 The humes that remained with Et were blessed with horns, and are known as gats.

 <!-- NOTE.
     * This led to the first siege of Ctereth, where four different ird chiefdoms (led by 4 historic figures) stole qualars to allow their kin to travel away from Naptane.